Are you looking for a branding checklist or help getting your branding right? Well, you’re in exactly the right place.

 At Canny, we create customer personas that then help us when creating brands for our clients.

-We have two free resources that can help you create effective customer personas:
+We have three free resources that can help you create effective customer personas:

 - Our blog post, How to Create Customer Personas That Actually Work